dipu-ray/Phitron-B7/03. Basic Data Structures/Week 05-Binary Tree/Module 20-Assignment 04/README.md

 ## Quiz Module 20
 - Here is some short questions `5 out 5`.
-- Topics with: `text instructions`, sumit with `profile link and username`, `marks deadlines` and not using any `AI tools`.
+- Topics with: `text instructions`, submit with `profile link and username`, `marks deadlines` and not using any `AI tools` related five questions.

 ## 1 Instruction
-- Explanation those whole `5 problems` in this video.
+- Explanation assignment `5 problems` in this video.

 ## Assignment 04
 - Here is submit section your assignments with: